-As disclosed in Note 1 to the Financial Statements, the District does not record fixed assets in the financial statements.
-Consistent with this, the District has not recorded the assets in the General Fixed Assets Account Group.
-The District has recorded the liability for future lease payments in the General Long-Term Account Group.
+As discussed in Note 1 to the financial statements, the District does not record fixed assets in the financial statements.
+Consistent with this, the District has not recorded the vehicle in the General Fixed Asset Account Group.
+The District has recorded the liability for future lease payments in the General Long-Term Debt Account Group.